Moderna says its COVID-19 shot works in kids as young as 12

 |

-WASHINGTON, DC, United States (AP) — Moderna said yesterday that its COVID-19 vaccine strongly protects kids as young as 12, a step that could put the shot on track to become the second option for that age group in the US.
+UNITED STATES (AP)— Moderna said Tuesday its COVID-19 vaccine strongly protects kids as young as 12, a step that could put the shot on track to become the second option for that age group in the US.

 With global vaccine supplies still tight, much of the world is struggling to vaccinate adults in the quest to end the pandemic.
 But earlier this month, the US and Canada authorised another vaccine — the shot made by Pfizer and BioNTech — to be used starting at age 12.

-The company studied more than 3,700 children 12 to 17 year olds.
+The company studied more than 3,700 12- to 17-year-olds.
 Preliminary findings showed the vaccine triggered the same signs of immune protection in kids as it does in adults, and the same kind of temporary side effects such as sore arms, headache and fatigue.

 There were no COVID-19 diagnoses in those given two doses of the Moderna vaccine compared with four cases among kids given dummy shots.
 In a press release, the company also said the vaccine appeared 93 per cent effective two weeks after the first dose.